LienNguyen2912/JMockit/README.md

 https://stackoverflow.com/questions/14125774/powermock-mocking-a-super-method-invocation<br/>
 But some functions of JMockit were deprecated.
 So, I rewrote it. <br/>
 **This post maybe useful to who wanna use jMockit to mock super's method.**<br/>
-## Below is how to import jMockit to Eclipse and mocking the super method.
 ```
 abstract class BaseService { // jMockit can mock the super class no matter it is abstract or not
     public int save() {